EMBL-EBI-TSI/ansible-gridftp/README.md

 - Other CA certificates you trust.
 - CA certificates used to create the host certificate (needed?),
 - CA certificates used to create the user certificates presented by the clients.
-- Valid host certificate.
+- Valid host certificate (and private key).

 For the client you will need:
 - CA certificates used to create the server's host certificate.
-- User certificates
+- User certificates.

 CA certificates can be deployed in two ways, using certificate repositories from known CA sources or installing locally trusted CA certificates.